mehakrafiq/mehakrafiq/README.md

 # Hello, I'm Mehak Rafiq👋

 ## About Me
-I'm a data scientist with a PhD in Bioinformatics from the UK, currently working as an assistant professor at NUST.
+I'm a data scientist with a PhD in Informatics from the UK, currently working as an assistant professor at NUST.
 I specialize in machine learning, with a focus on generative AI, data analytics, and deep learning technologies.
 My experience includes developing AI-driven solutions for health monitoring, image processing, and data extraction from complex datasets.